mjhugo/MSSE/AdvancedGORM/advancedOrm.md

 ## Problem

 - Something more advanced than a dynamic finder
-- Dynamic finders are great, but can lead to programmer laziness and performance issues
+- Dynamic finders are great but can lead to programmer laziness and performance issues

 ---